 - a summary from the doctor of the reasons for their decision, if available

 - reasons for disagreeing with the doctor's decision

 - any evidence in support of the appeal, including recent medical evidence

 Post your appeal to:

 Principal Medical Adviser

 Health and Safety Executive

-Once the medical expert completes their assessment of the appeal, they will make a recommendation to HSE.
-An HSE Director will consider the recommendation, make the final decision and inform you and the Appointed Doctor of the outcome in writing.
+Once the medical expert completes their assessment of the appeal, they'll make a recommendation to HSE.
+An HSE Director will consider the recommendation, make the final decision and inform you and the appointed doctor (where appropriate) of the outcome in writing.

 HSE will pay the fees of medical experts that consider appeals on its behalf.
 You'll be responsible for any travel and accommodation costs incurred in attending an oral hearing.